Revilush/Revilush/README.md

 🔭 Beyond academics, I actively explore new things in tech, especially Data science to stay updated in industry and ways to optimize real-world problems.

-⚡ Fun fact: When I’m not coding, I enjoy playing chess, swimming...!
+⚡ Fun fact: When I’m not coding, I enjoy playing chess, math puzzles...!

 Linked-In [https://www.linkedin.com/in/rushikesh-desai/]